rheslip/PyDSA/README.md

 - Scaling change and offset works for all waves on the screen
 - Can store up to 7 waveforms on the screen
 - Most actions can be done while acqcuiring
+- Added clear function which removes all waves and resets averaging/max-hold
 - Scale is accurate in dBm after calibration *Previously the absolute level was arbitrary, but relatively accurate *"Calibrate" is manual operation to adjust peak for a known dBm value